h4llow3En/felixdoering.com/_i18n/en/pages/about.md

 After successfully completing my training, I specialised in the field of DevOps.
 The term DevOps refers to a combination of *development*, i.e. the development of applications, and *IT operations*, i.e. the provision and operation of these.

 I'm currently pushing this field forward in addition to backend programming in Python and Kotlin/Java and hardware-related programming in C and C++.
-If I can find some time besides my private projects, I create playlists together with Christoph Kepler.
+If I can find some time besides my personal projects, I create playlists together with Christoph Kepler.